kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day01/retrospective.md

 - Stay in the flow
 - Use Deno!

-# Ideas for possible future implementaion
+# Ideas for possible future implementation

 ### Add testing